 - Not-So-Imaginary Friend: Masqueraded as imaginary for his daughter.

-- Tragic Dream: All he did, he did to be with his daughter... but when he reveals himself to her, she rejects him and wants to be with his mother.
-At the end, she told Batman his mommy will move and his father will never find them again.
+- Tragic Dream: All he did, he did to be with his daughter... but when he reveals himself to her, she rejects him and wants nothing to do with him.
+At the end, she told Batman that she and her mother will move far enough away that her father will never find them again.
 He could never be with her.

 Arkady Duvall was the son of Ra's al Ghul.

-- Alas, Poor Villain: His ultimate fate is an old man, destroyed by hardship, and unable to be healed by the Pit as it took his father too long to find him.
+- Alas, Poor Villain: His ultimate fate is an old man who is destroyed by hardship and unable to be healed by the Pit as it took his father too long to find him.
 He is left to die in peace as an old man.

-- Ax-Crazy: Gets into duels, hits women, whips subordinates, kills prisonners (well, tries)...
+- Ax-Crazy: He gets into duels, hits women, whips subordinates, kills prisoners (well, tries)...
 You got the idea.